simplesalt/main-9bc77/content/about.md

       relativeUrl: true
 layout: page
 ---
 I want to help you find the most effective ways to solve your security problems.
 I believe strongly in well-chosen metrics, continuous improvement, and doing simple things well.

 My mission is to persuade the people around me that they are valuable, worth loving, and are capable of good.

-I find technical concepts easy, and pride myself on explaining hard things simply.
+I am smart and get things done.
+I find complicated, technical things easy and enjoy explaining them simply.
 I believe that scalable excellence depends on an honest assessment of the current state, so believe strongly in hard truths over pleasant lies.
 I enjoy collaboration, high-trust environments, building people up, and long-term success.

 ## Credentials